-

 Flory Photo via 100 Layer Cake

-Children can be a LOT of fun at weddings (especially busting their cute little moves on the dancefloor!) but long periods of sitting still and being quiet can be very difficult for young children with short attention spans.
+Children can be a LOT of fun at weddings (especially busting their cute little moves on the dancefloor!) but long periods of sitting still and being quiet can be difficult for young children who naturally have very short attention spans.
 Boredom kicks in, they may become restless, hungry and overtired which can lead to tantrums, tears and frazzled parents.

 Popping a Disney cartoon on is a sure fire way to get children of all ages to calm down and sit still for a bit!

-The two parts of a wedding day that are the trickiest for young children are:
+The two parts of a wedding day that are the trickiest for children are:

 I’ll address each one in turn (as well as some other key wedding moments) and suggest a few ideas to keep children entertained and happy.